-EMS (electronic muscle stimulation) for fitness is a 20-minute workout to acquire the equivalent of 90 minutes of high-intensity training.
-Embraced by many Olympic athletes, EMS can be added to your current workout schedule or used solely for one muscle group.
+Electric Muscle Stimulation (EMS) involves wearing electrodes that transmit impulses to the body to make muscles contract.
+Using EMS fitness, for a quick 20-minute workout to typically acquire the modern equivalent of 90 breathless minutes of high-intensity training.
+Enthusiastically embraced by many Olympic athletes, EMS can be typically added to your current workout schedule or used solely for one specific muscle group.

 Can EMS help you lose weight?